vault27/Foundation/paloalto.md

 - Loopback interfaces - connect to the virtual routers in the firewall, DNS sinkholes, GlobalProtect service interfaces (such as portals and gateways)
 - VLAN interface - this is L3 interface, connected to a VLAN, like in Cisco
 - SD-WAN - ?

-**VLANs**

-- Each Layer 2 interface defined on the firewall can be associated with a VLAN object
-- The same VLAN can be assigned to multiple Layer 2 interfaces or subinterfaces but each interface can belong to only one VLAN
-- In VLAN configuration we add L2 interfaces
-- We also add static MAC configuration: which MAC on which interface
-- And we assign VLAN Interface - this is like on Cisco, so VLAN has an IP address
-- Sub-interfaces which use different 802.1Q tags can use the same VLAN virtual-bridge effectively performing VLAN tag rewriting

 **MAC addresses + speed/duplex**